alanmitchell/bmon/docs/source/sensor-alerts.rst

 An Alert Recipient is a person who will receive a notification when an Alert occurs.
 When the actual Alert Condition is set up, you will choose which Alert Recipients are notified for that Alert.
-From the Home screen of the Admin interface, click the link shown below to add an Alert Recipient or change information about an existing recipient:
+From the Home screen of the Admin interface, click the ``Alert recipients`` link shown below to add an Alert Recipient or change information for an existing recipient:

 .. image:: /_static/main_scr_config_alert.png

-And then on the next screen, do as shown below to add a recipient:
+Then on the next screen, click on ``Add alert recipient`` as shown below to add a recipient:

 .. image:: /_static/add_alert_recip.png